Tripsy/nextjs.test/README.md

 - It is useful to remember which operations on arrays mutate them, and which don’t.
 For example, push, pop, reverse, and sort will mutate the original array, but slice, filter, and map will create a new one.
+- When you choose whether to put some logic into an event handler or an Effect, the main question you need to answer is what kind of logic it is from the user’s perspective.
+If this logic is caused by a particular interaction, keep it in the event handler.
+If it’s caused by the user seeing the component on the screen, keep it in the Effect.

 # SAMPLES